moveaxlab/nestjs-security/README.md

 When using cookies, you can replace the access token with an opaque token if your access token may be too big for HTTP headers.

-To enable the opaque token, configure the `redis` option.
+To enable the opaque token, install `ioredis` as a dependency, and configure the `redis` option.
 The access token will be stored on the configured redis server, and will be replaced in the cookies with a randomly generated token.